 Mountainsmith Tour Lumbar Pack

 For those looking for pure function over style, there’s Mountainsmith’s Tour Lumbar Pack.
 The brand touts the no-nonsense pack as the one that “created the category 35 years ago.”
-With a straightforward, yellow-on-black color scheme, it feels like it’s hardly changed in that time.
 The durable Cordura fabric shell is designed to take a beating, while the 9-liter interior is spacious enough for a sizable EDC stash.
 An expandable water bottle pocket will accommodate up to a 32-ounce Nalgene, and an integrated external sleeve will hold items as large as a helmet.
 An airy mesh back panel and a sturdy waist belt mean that it’s ready for all-day wear.

 If your EDC calls for a bit more pack space, check out the best backpacks for men, from daypacks to commuter bags.